 Mashed cauliflower has a similar taste and texture to mashed potatoes for a fraction of…

-The Real, Scary Facts of Vaping
+The Real, Scary Facts about Vaping

 The use of e-cigarettes, or vaping, has recently swept across our nation in what the FDA is calling an epidemic, with several deaths and hundreds of possible cases of severe lung injury being attributed to this new fad.
 And, despite the warnings, these devices have become extremely popular, especially among teens.
 In the last five years, the use of e-cigarettes has grown dramatically, sparking a national concern.
 Physicians, parents, and the Trump Administration are just a few of the many groups now sounding the alarm on vaping.